MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/well-architected-framework.md

 ### Hybrid ExpressRoute Connectivity

 In order to support critical HPC workloads, use an ExpressRoute High Availability (ER HA) configuration.
-Even in a single site high availability setup where the customer has a redundant ExpressRoute connection, this does not protect the customer against single edge site downtime.
+Even in a single site high availability setup where you might have a redundant ExpressRoute connection, this does not protect you against single edge site downtime.
 Enabling two connections at two facilities allows for a redundancy in connection that can enable business to continue in the event of a disaster at the primary location.
 Using ER HA, you can ensure connectivity to Azure in the event of an ER outage in a single region.

 #### Recommendations